kedarSedai/blog/_posts/2020-03-11-CRUD-using-RestAPI.md

 So, let's create our **Simple CRUD APIs using NodeJs, MongoDB, and ExpressJs**

-Before diving into Node and Express and MongoDB we need to familar with the ES6 concept of javaScript as well as knowledege about JSON will be assests.
+Before diving into NodeJs, Express and MongoDB we need to familar with the ES6 concept of javaScript as well as knowledege about JSON will be assests.

 so let's start it.